cybergodai/cybergodai/README.md

 - Discord DEVELOPERS & CONTRIBUTORS ONLY: https://discord.gg/DscPJNkQ

 CyberGod is a community-driven initiative, aiming to revolutionize endpoint security.
 Join us in building a safer digital future!
+Pre-Release Software Notice

+This software is provided as a pre-release version and is intended for testing and evaluation purposes only.
+By downloading, installing, or using this software, you acknowledge and agree to the following:

+Responsibility: The installation, testing, and usage of this software are solely at your own risk.
+The developers and contributors are not responsible for any issues, damages, or losses arising from its use.

+Open Source: This software is open source and provided "as-is" under its applicable open source license.
+There are no warranties, express or implied, including but not limited to merchantability or fitness for a particular purpose.

+Support: All support for this software is provided on a best-effort basis by the community and contributors.
+There are no guarantees of response times or resolution of issues.

+Feedback: Users are encouraged to provide feedback, report bugs, and suggest improvements to help enhance the software.
+Please use the designated channels (e.g., issue trackers, forums) for submitting feedback.